shayandavoodii/CepstralCoefficients.jl/README.md

 # TimeSeries Cepstral Clustering

-This repo contains the Julia implementation of a study, entitled "Distance Measures for Effective Clustering of ARIMA Time-Series"[[1](https://doi.org/10.1109/ICDM.2001.989529)].
-The research proposes a approach regarding classifying several time series regarding their inner patterns.
-Authors used Cepstral Analysis in order to find the patterns underneath the time series.
+This repo contains the Julia implementation of a study entitled "Distance Measures for Effective Clustering of ARIMA Time-Series"[[1](https://doi.org/10.1109/ICDM.2001.989529)].
+The research proposes a distinguished approach to classify time series regarding their inner patterns.
+The authors used the Cepstral Analysis concept to find the patterns underneath the time series.

 ## How to use?

-To use the implementation, you should follow the subsequent steps:
+To use the implementation, one should pursue the following steps:

 1. Clone the repository using: